jpsm83/restaurant-pos-OLD/backlogErrors.md

 - -check if all findByIdAndUpdate is done with $set
 - when a salesInstance is created with qrCode, update the qrLastScanned of the salesPoint
 - add collor themes for the types of businessGoods (or photo)
+- if a supplier good no in use get to be use, it have to be add to the inventory